kgdn/kgdn/README.md

 As for my interests, they mainly revolve around:

 - 💻 Web Development
-- 💬 Natural Language Processing
+- 🔒 Cyber Security & Privacy
 - 🐧 GNU/Linux and Unix-like operating systems

 ## Stats